-We are very well aware about the reaching heights of Android technology.
-On an average a smart phone must undeniably work for almost a day or more.
+We are very well aware of the reaching heights of Android technology.
+On an average a smartphone must undeniably work for almost a day or more.
 This is not the case with Android OS based phones; just a major issue which is a kind of black hole on the brand is the battery.
 Many Android experts have made it their goal to find the best way to conserve the phone’s battery.
 Presently, what the Android users can do is: trim down and get rid of the stuffs that are all together posing threat to the battery life.
 Traverse through the tips below and do apply it today itself!

 1. Utilize the Built-in Battery Usage Feature

 Not all of you may be aware about a feature in Android phones that displays the apps that cause the battery drain.
 Move into Settings -> About Device/Phone -> Battery usage to see what exactly has been killing your battery life.
 You can monitor the battery level using a simple at-a-glance meter e.g. Battery Notifier.